 Mr Allinson attended Imperial College of Science and Technology and holds a BSc Mathematics Upper Second Class Honours (Associate of the Royal College of Science) and Master of Petroleum Engineering (Associate of the Royal School of Mines).
 He also holds a Master of Business Administration, Royal Victoria University of Manchester, England.
-Whilst studying for his MBA, he attended Kellogg Graduate School of Management in Illinois as part of an international student exchange programme.
+Whilst studying for his MBA, he attended Kellogg Graduate School of Management in Illinois as part of an international student exchange program.

 Mr Allinson's early career was in oil and gas exploration and production.
 He later specialised in energy and environmental market deregulation.
 In 1997, he immigrated to Australia to work with Ernst & Young as an energy market specialist, consulting to governments, regulators and businesses involved with market reform.
-Subsequently, he co-founded Exigency Management Pty Ltd, a specialist energy and environmental advisory firm.

 Ms Carnell began her professional life as a pharmacist.
 She owned and managed pharmacies for some 20 years, was the inaugural chair of the ACT Branch of the Australian Pharmacy Guild and went on to become National Vice-President of the Pharmacy Guild of Australia.

 Ms Carnell served as Chief Minister of the ACT from 1995 to 2000.